 - Be aware of all your surroundings to know of any potential hazards

-Take it from us; your team’s ability to communicate has a lasting impact on all aspects of your operation, from incident response to customer service.
+Take it from us; your team’s ability to communicate has a lasting impact on all aspects of your operation, from customer service to incident response to maintenance.

 “I’m doing this because I want to do it better.” - Walt Disney

 Put these teachings into action.
 Then, check back to see how your team is doing.
-Does a Guest at your facility have the same experience as if they were at Disney World?
+Does a customer on your property have the same experience as if they were at Disney World?